deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

   - Unilink interface (Unilink Reset and Enable signals are not used)
     - Power: `C2-8`, permanent 12V.
 You'll need a 5V voltage regulator for the STM32 board.
     - BUS_ON: `C2-7`, makes some pulses at power-on to wake up the slave.
-It's used to turn a mosfet on and power our device on.
+It's used to turn a mosfet on and power our device on.<br>
-      Then the stm32 will maintain the power win PWR_ON pin, and will shutdown after 10 seconds with no communication with the ICS.
+      Then the stm32 will maintain the power win PWR_ON pin, and will shutdown after 10 seconds with no communication with the ICS.<br>
     - Ground: `C2-9`, it's  missing in the ICS pinout, but fully correct.
 Don't use this ground for audio.
     - Data: `C2-10`, connect to STM32 PA6 (UNILINK_DATA).
     - Clk: `C2-11`, connect to STM32 PA5(UNILINK_CLOCK).